 Investing in Indian stock market can be done as :

 - Investing in Unit Linked Insurance Plans (ULIPs)

 Let us walk through what you need to do to start trading stocks in India.

 Learn Basic Technical Charts and Technical Indicators

 Studying the price action for stocks on technical charts is known as technical analysis.
 It gives you insights into the otherwise darkness of the market action.
 It guides you where you should enter in a trade and where you should exit.

 Candlestick charts are the most popular and most widely used technical charts for technical analysis.
 This chart consist of candlesticks for any particular period and each candlestick gives much needed information to the traders.

-Combined with technical indicators, the candlestick charts gives a powerful trading system to take informed trading decisions.
+Combined with technical indicators, the candlestick charts give a powerful trading system to take informed trading decisions.
 The important and widely used indicators are moving average convergence divergence (MACD), relative strength index (RSI), Stochastics and Bollinger Bands.

 It is important that you learn about technical analysis as much as you can before you start trading in Indian stock market.
 For that, you can join online courses or search online books on the internet.

-Free candlestick charts for Indian stocks can found at many websites like investing.com, tradingview.com or moneycontrol.com.
+Free candlestick charts for Indian stocks can found at many websites like tradingview.com investing.com or moneycontrol.com.
 You can also download a free software by Edelweiss with all the required utilities.